rickhull/healthy_options/README.md

 # Recommendation

-1. don't support `-nr` (instead: one dash for short -- single char -- options, two dashes for long options)
+1. don't support `-nr` (instead: one dash for short, single char options, two dashes for long options)
 2. don't support smashing for long options, ever
 3. support smashing for short options, both flags and any final value
 4. always handle an `=` immediately after a recognized flag